 Located in Zona 10, the safest part of Guatemala City

-, Quetzalroo is a great choice for solo travellers who want to be close to the capital’s best food and nightlife scene in Zona Viva
+, Quetzalroo is a great choice for those who want to be close to the capital’s best food and nightlife scene in Zona Viva

 (the ‘live zone’).
 For the daytime, Guatemala’s museums and galleries are just a short journey away.
 For anyone more interested in relaxing and recovering from the previous night, the hostel has a rooftop terrace where guests can escape the hustle and bustle of the city.